10 Examples of Good Friendships In The Bible

 - Respect: Jonathan respected David’s anointing, even though it meant he wouldn’t be the next king.

-- No “Therapist” or “Parent” Roles: They were equals, supporting each other without placing undue burdens on one another
+- Pride: They were equals, supporting each other without placing using their roles to show superiority.

 - No Competition or Jealousy: Despite Jonathan being the natural heir to Saul’s throne and God’s indication that David would be king, there was no sense of rivalry or jealousy between them.
 Their friendship was built on mutual trust and support.